sciZer0/7/v/README.md

 Moreover, the greatest values in the Universe are not fixed-supply tokens, but decreasing-supply tokens.

-A decreasing-supply, permissionless, decentralized token with its own dedicated blockchain is the thing our civilization has never known before and fundamentally is much better than digital gold.
+A decreasing-supply, permissionless, decentralized token with its own dedicated blockchain is the thing that our civilization has never known before and fundamentally is much better than digital gold.